Tips for spotting a flood-damaged car

 However, you want to make sure that the vehicle has been repaired properly.
 Take your car for a prepurchase inspection to a reputable mechanic before buying a car that might drown you in problems.

-Keep in mind that the car's title will show that it's been in a flood only if it was officially totaled by an auto insurance company.
+Keep in mind that the car’s title will show that it’s been in a flood only if it was officially totaled by an auto insurance company and different states have different ways they brand a title.
+Doing a little research into where your used car came from can keep you from having a lot of headaches down the road.